clivetong/Talks/Build2026/README.md

 - WSL.Containers NuGet package and some in the project file
 - Will now build the containers as part of the publish
+- Write C# code to start a Session and run the Linux container
-- Runs in its own WSL VM - he shows the C# code that does this and the options you can set
+- Runs in its own WSL VM

 ---